opnsense/docs/source/development/frontend/controller.rst

 protection.

-Controllers are placed in the directory /usr/local/opnsense/mvc/app/controllers/<Vendor\_name>/<Module\_name>/ and should use the standard Phalcon naming conventions, suffix Controller.php on every class file and suffix Action on all action methods.
+Controllers are placed in the directory /usr/local/opnsense/mvc/app/controllers/<Vendor\_name>/<Module\_name>/ and should use the folloging naming conventions, suffix Controller.php on every class file and suffix Action on all action methods.

-For a detailed description of how Controllers work in Phalcon, please look at the Phalcon documentation at http://docs.phalconphp.com/en/latest/reference/controllers.html

 ----------------------
 View based controllers